-Escheatment does not exist in the UK so it is a process that most British people are unacquainted with.
-With more UK companies being acquired by US entities, the risk of UK shareholders subsequently becoming US shareholders is becoming increasingly likely.
-This highlights how UK citizens with US assets should be aware of the escheatment process.
-As this article outlines, it can incredibly complicated to reclaim escheated assets so it’s important for US shareholders to stay active.
+Escheatment does not exist in the UK, so it is a process that most British people are unacquainted with.
+With more UK companies being acquired by US entities, the chance of UK shareholders subsequently becoming US shareholders is increasing.
+This highlights how important it is for UK citizens with US assets to be aware of the escheatment process.
+As this blog outlines, it can be incredibly complicated to reclaim escheated assets and it’s important for US shareholdings to stay active.

-If you’re administering a deceased person’s estate, it can be easy to postpone dealing with US shareholdings until a later date.
-Dealing with US assets can be difficult in the best of circumstances, as our recent article highlighted, so we highly recommend dealing with the shares as early as possible to avoid them becoming escheated.
+If you’re administering a Deceased person’s estate, it can be easy to postpone dealing with US shareholdings until a later date.
+Dealing with US assets can be difficult in the best of circumstances, so we highly recommend dealing with the shares as early as possible to avoid them becoming escheated.

-Title Research are experts at navigating the complex process of selling and transferring shareholdings in North America.
-We have extensive knowledge of different state processes and can maximise the value of the estate for the beneficiaries, by recovering any escheated assets.
+We are experts at navigating the complex process of selling and transferring shareholdings in North America.
+We have extensive knowledge of different state processes and can maximise the value of the estate for the beneficiaries by recovering any escheated assets.

-If you’d like to find out more about how Title Research can help you retrieve escheated assets or administer North American shares and funds, call our Client Services Team on 0345 87 27 600 or email firstname.lastname@example.org.
+If you’d like to find out more about how Title Research can help you retrieve escheated assets or administer North American shares and funds, call our Client Services Team on 0345 87 27 600 or email fill in the form below.